 - During the developer preview, users must invoke your skill from the Alexa mobile app, an Alexa mobile accessory such as Echo Buds, or an Alexa built-in phone.

 - Q: In which locales can I use Alexa for Apps?

 - Any locale that Alexa supports.
 For the current list of supported locales, see The Alexa Skills Kit around the World.

 - Q: Can I customize the user experience for Alexa for Apps?

 - Yes.
-Because Alexa for Apps links are used with custom skills, you have the flexibility to create a combined voice-and-touch experience for any customer intent.
+Because you use Alexa for Apps links with custom skills, you have the flexibility to create a combined voice-and-touch experience for any customer intent.
 You can start with a simple skill that just provides voice shortcuts via deep links to key features in your app.
-On the other end of the spectrum, you can create a rich multi-turn voice experience that, when appropriate, sends the customer seamlessly into your app using deep links with query parameters to maintain context for the user's request.
+Or, at the other extreme, you can create a rich multi-turn voice experience.
+This experience, when appropriate, sends the customer seamlessly into your app using deep links with query parameters to maintain context for the user's request.
 You can even customize responses for different device states, such times as when customer isn't likely to be looking at their phone.
 For example, when a customer has locked their phone, you can provide a more verbose response.